Azure/Industrial-IoT/README.md

 ## Native on Windows
-Open the OpcPublisher.sln project with Visual Studio 2017, build the solution and publish it.
+Open the opcpublisher.sln project with Visual Studio 2017, build the solution and publish it.
 You can start the application in the 'Target directory' you have published to with:

-    dotnet OpcPublisher.dll <applicationname> [<iothubconnectionstring>] [options]
+    dotnet opcpublisher.dll <applicationname> [<iothubconnectionstring>] [options]

 ## Using a self-built container